Research Training

 How to apply

-- a list of coursework and grades
+- Coursework & Exams - a list of coursework and grades

-- a cover letter broadly describing your research experience, current interests and career goals
+- Letter/Statement - a cover letter broadly describing your research experience, current interests and career goals

 - Search databases and develop a list of PIs in the Intramural Research Program whose work interests you.
-Note that some PIs may reach out to you to see if you are interested in working in their group.
+Note that PIs may reach out to you to see if you are interested in working in their group.

 - Send personalized emails to PIs expressing interesting in their research group and highlighting why you are a strong candidate for their program.

-- Interview, virtually or in-person
+- Interview, virtually or in-person.

 Selection process